Mastroke Blogs

 • Demand drafts or offline settlements

 These methods are configured inside Shopify and processed outside the platform.
-While useful, they are operational setups — not advanced Shopify custom payment architecture.
+They are operational setups — not advanced payment logic.

 Many merchants equate customization with integrating external providers.
-Connecting Stripe, Razorpay, PayU, or regional gateways expands coverage and can influence shopify plus payment fees.
-However, this is still configuration, not dynamic control.
+Connecting Stripe, Razorpay, PayU, or regional gateways expands coverage and can reduce transaction costs.
+But this is still configuration, not dynamic control.

-3. Advanced Conditional Payment Logic (Shopify Plus Level)
+⚙️ 3.
+Advanced Conditional Payment Logic (Shopify Plus Only)

-True Shopify custom payment capability emerges through Shopify Plus checkout customization.
+True Shopify custom payment capability comes through Shopify Plus checkout customization.
 This includes:

 • Showing or hiding gateways based on cart value